dirvine/data_chain/docs/data_blocks.md

 A mechanism to lock data descriptors in containers that may be held on a decentralised network.
 Such structures are cryptographically secured in lock step using a consensus of cryptographic signatures.
-These signatures are of a certain size GROUP_SIZE (12 nodes) with a QUORUM (7 nodes) required to be considered valid (much like N of P sharing).
+These signatures are of a certain size GROUP_SIZE (e.g. 12 nodes) with a QUORUM (e.g. 7 nodes) required to be considered valid (much like N of P sharing).
 In a decentralised network that has secured groups,these signatures are those closest to the holder of a `DataChain`.
 The `DataChain` will have a majority of existing group members if it is republished prior to more than GROUP_SIZE
 - QUORUM nodes changing.
 In this situation, there is a strong cryptographic proof of the data validity.

+When a `DataChain` starts, the first item is a `link`.
+This is a block that uses the identity of a close group on the network.
+This `link` has an associated proof that is the `PublicKey` and a corresponding signature for each node.
+The `Signature` is the signed `link` block.
+On each `churn` event a new link is created and again signed by all members of the close_group.

-When a `DataChain` starts, the entries are signed by an ever changing majority of pre-existing nodes.
+Data block entries are signed by an ever changing majority of pre-existing nodes.
-As the chain grows, this rolling majority of different signatories can be cryptographically confirmed.
+As the chain grows, this rolling majority of different signatories can be cryptographically confirmed (via `links`).
 This process continues to the very top of the chain which will contain entries signed by the majority of the current close group of nodes.
-This current group of nodes can cryptographically validate the entire chain and every data element referred to within it.
+This current group of nodes can cryptographically validate the entire chain and every data element referred to within it in reverse order.

+A data chain may look like

+`link:data:data:data:data:link:link:data:data`

+or

+`link:link:link:data:link:link:link:data:link`

+The `links` maintain group consensus and the data elements should be individually validate all data blocks though the group consensus provided by the preceding `link`.

 As groups change and the network grows, or indeed shrinks, many chains held by various nodes will have a common element.
 This allows such chains to be cross referenced in order to build a complete